GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

     * Ensure [Google Cloud Deployment Manager API](https://console.developers.google.com/apis/api/deploymentmanager.googleapis.com/overview) is enabled
 1. [Enable IAP](https://cloud.google.com/iap/docs/enabling-gce-howto#enabling_short_product_name).

-**IMPORTANT: This web server requires that the IAP project number and the backend service ID be passed in every request url in the following form: `https://yourdomain.com/projectNumber/backendServiceId`.
-This is only done for convenience since this example is intended to be generic and not specific to any project.
-In production, the project number and backend service ID should be passed as runtime arguments when starting your server.**

 ## IAP Client

 [main.py](main.py) takes in two runtime arguments